ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * In case of error 8, the Client should stop sending the request in question to the Group Manager.

-* In case of error 9, the Client should wait for a certain (pre-configured) amount of time, before trying re-sending its request to the Group Manager.
+* In case of error 9, the Client should wait for a certain (pre-configured) amount of time, before trying to re-send its request to the Group Manager.

 # Default Values for Group Configuration Parameters